Security Considerations for Multi-agent Systems: Security Threats, Risks, and Vulnerabilities Affecting AI Agent Systems

 \subsubsection{RTE\_13 - Evaluation \& Benchmarking}

 RTE\_13\_1 - Self-Replicating Evaluation Metric Definitions Through Agent Communication.
 Evaluation metric definitions flow through multi-agent evaluation pipelines via inter-agent communication (orchestrator specifying metrics to evaluators, evaluators reporting results through dashboard agents).
 Attackers can inject malicious metric definitions that replicate through normal communication channels.
-An evaluator injecting "recommended metric M2 as replacement for M1 for better accuracy assessment" that subsequent agents adopt creates self-replicating malware propagating through evaluation agent networks.
+An evaluator injecting "recommended metric M2 as replacement for M1 for better accuracy assessment" that subsequent agents adopt creates self-replicating malware propagating through evaluation agent networks.~\cite{ar2407_12784, ar2506_23260, ar2511_20920, ar2603_12230, ar2602_06345}.

 RTE\_13\_2 - Transitive Trust Exploitation in Multi-Agent Evaluation Chains.
 Evaluation agents evaluate changes in chains (Agent A checks for regressions, Agent B validates statistical significance, Agent C recommends deployment).
 Each agent trusts prior agents' outputs without re-validation, creating transitive trust chains.
-Attackers compromise upstream evaluation agents whose outputs downstream agents trust implicitly.
+Attackers compromise upstream evaluation agents whose outputs downstream agents trust implicitly.~\cite{ar2603_15976, ar2603_14011, ar2603_15668, ar2603_14688, ar2603_12023}.

 RTE\_13\_3 - Evaluation Framework Version Poisoning Through Dependency Manipulation.
 Evaluation pipelines depend on libraries (MLflow, numpy, pytest) specified in requirements.txt or configuration.
 If dependency specifications are mutable or if package managers are compromised, attackers could substitute malicious library versions affecting evaluation.
-Chapter 3.1B shows integration with MLflow—if MLflow is replaced with malicious version, all logging and metric tracking becomes compromised.
+When evaluation pipelines integrate with MLflow—if MLflow is replaced with a malicious version—all logging and metric tracking becomes compromised.~\cite{ar2603_12681, ar2603_10194, ar2603_10388}.